facelessuser/wcmatch/docs/src/markdown/glob.md

 If it is desired, you can force exclusion patterns, when no inclusion pattern is provided, to assume all files match unless the file matches the excluded pattern.
 This is done with the [`NEGATEALL`](#globnegateall) flag.

-If used with the extended glob feature, patterns like `!(inverse|pattern)` will be mistakenly parsed as an exclusion pattern instead of as an inverse extended glob group.
-See [`MINUSNEGATE`](#globminusgate) for an alternative syntax that plays nice with extended glob.

 !!! warning "Changes 4.0"
     In 4.0, `NEGATE` now requires a non-exclusion pattern to be paired with it or it will match nothing.
 If you really need something similar to the old behavior, that would assume a default inclusion pattern, you can use the